 Half of the excitement when buying a new item of clothing comes from the feel of fresh fabric on our skin.
 In order to prolong that luxurious feeling you need to take care of your clothes in a proper manner.
-Here are some tips and tricks that will help you enjoy your clothing much longer.
+Here are 5 clothing tips and tricks that will help you enjoy your clothing much longer.

 Honour the label